e-myer/steam-deck-configurator/README.md

   - Create a function in the functions.sh file
   - Add the name of the function to the "set_menu" function in the "menu" variable.
 Like this `"function_name" "Function Title" off`, replacing "function title" and "function name" with the function's title and name.
   - If the task is at the very end of the list, then move the single apostrophe to the end.

+  Suggestions:
+  - If the function requires user input, seperate the function into two functions, one that has the prompts for user input, and one that runs the tasks.
+The function that requires user input should be named "interaction_", then the function name.
+And add the function that requires user input to the "interactive_tasks" array in the "set_interactive_tasks" function.
+This is so that any required user input is taken at the beginning of the script, and inputs while the script is running is minimized.

+- To remove a task from the dialog
+ - Remove the line with the task from the "menu" variable in the "set menu" function.
+ - If the removed task was at th very and of the list, add a single apostrophe to the end of the list.
 ## General Steam Deck Notes

 - Ensure you have the [latest steam deck recovery image](https://help.steampowered.com/en/faqs/view/1B71-EDF2-EB6D-2BB3).